|This page was last updated on March 11, 2015.

 by prohibiting advancement to 7th grade.
 The bill's wording covers all families in New York, with no exceptions for children

 who are not in public or private schools.

 Tax exemptions for educational expenses

-check current status) would create an income tax credit for parents who
+Senate bill S1976 would create an income tax credit of up to $200 for parents who pay for

-oppose this kind of legislation, saying that it could lead to increased regulation of home education because the
+educators oppose this kind of legislation, saying that it could lead to increased regulation of home education because the

 government would view us as recipients of a tax break and would thus want to exercise tighter control over us in the name of